 How your credit score affects your bond cost

 It’s no secret that having a good credit score can open multiple wonders for those who have it.
-A fantastic credit profile can pave way to building wealth and acquiring financial power.
+A fantastic credit profile can pave the way to building wealth and acquiring financial power.

 Better interest rates when taking out a business loan, paying for credit cards, car loans, or home mortgages.
 And you’ll get better bond costs, too.